MasterRO94/laravel-slack/README.md

 $laravelSlackPlugin = resolve(LaravelSlackPlugin::class);
 $laravelSlackPlugin->buildMessage(new FilesUpload())
                     ->setChannel("#ABCDEF")
-                    ->setFilePath("...")
+                    ->setFilePath("...") //todo explain
                     ->setFileName("...);
 $laravelSlackPlugin->sendMessage();
 ```

 ### Open [dialogs](https://api.slack.com/methods/dialog.open) after messages interaction

-Dialog can be opened after interaction with message, for example clicking on button.
+Dialog can be opened after interaction with message, for example clicking on a button.
 After interaction with message, `trigger_id` is sent in the request payload.
 This parameter is used in the `dialog.open` method.

 For building dialog plugin has this classes:
 - `Pdffiller\LaravelSlack\RequestBody\Json\Dialog`